huggingface/transformers/docs/source/training.rst

     from transformers import AutoModelForSequenceClassification

     model = AutoModelForSequenceClassification.from_pretrained("bert-base-cased", num_labels=2)

+This will issue a warning about some of the pretrained weights not being used and some weights being randomly initialized.
+That's because we are throwing away the pretraining head of the BERT model to replace it with a classification head which is randomly initialized.
+We will fine-tune this model on our task, transferring the knowledge of the pretrained model to it (which is why doing this is called transfer learning).

 Then, to define our :class:`~transformers.Trainer`, we will need to instantiate a :class:`~transformers.TrainingArguments`.
 This class contains all the hyperparameters we can tune for the